AKMofficial/telegram-deepseek-bot/README.md

     ```

 3.  **Create Configuration File:**
-    Create a file named `.env` in the same directory as the Python script.
+    Create a file named `.env` in the same folder as the Python script.
 Add the following lines and replace the placeholders with your credentials:
     ```dotenv
     # .env file
     BOT_TOKEN= <Your Telegram Bot Token>